FAQ

 DO YOU HAVE REWARDS?

-We will provide certificates to students who complete their individual tasks regarding their projects at the award ceremony.
+We may have some small rewards available for face-to-face students.
+However, we will provide certificates to all students who complete their individual tasks and projects at the award ceremony.

-We will hold a Virtual Banquet this year.
 We will gather on the last day of the camp to recognize the success and achievements of our students.
-They will get certificates and also showcase their completed work.
+Students will get certificates and awards and also showcase their completed work.

 WHAT CAN STUDENTS TAKE HOME THIS YEAR?